HajarAbuRmeileh/Simple-Calculator/README.md

 # Simple-Calculator

-Please copy and paste this in your hooks --->Prepare-commit-msg and deleate .sample in the file name
+Please copy and paste this in your hookss --->Prepare-commit-msg and deleate .sample in the file name

 #!/bin/sh
 # #